After quitting my job at an investment bank I became a full-time online blogger and YouTuber. Sounds crazy, but that's my life.

 Ultimately, it should come down to whether you need the extra cores of the Ryzen Threadripper or whether the single core performance is more important.

 Intel vs. AMD for Photo Editing

-What Motherboard do you need?
+What Motherboard do you need for Intel CPUs?

 Broadwell Enthusiast: Broadwell-E processors will work with existing X99 motherboards with a firmware update or any of the newer LGA 2011-v3 boards.

 Haswell Enthusiast: Haswell Enthusiast processors require a LGA 2011 X99 motherboard that's compatible with DDR4 memory.

 Ivy Bridge: Ivy Bridge processors are compatible with a LGA 1155 GEN3 Z68, H77, Z75, or Z77 chipset motherboards.
 You can take a look at my post on the best Ivy Bridge motherboards for more information.

 Sandy Bridge: For Intel's Second Generation Sandy Bridge: You can use any of the following chipsets; H67, P67, Z68, H77, Z75, or Z77.
 Keep in mind that a Sandy Bridge CPU will not allow you to take advantage of PCIe 3.0, but purchasing a GEN3 Z68, H77, Z75, or Z77 chipset motherboard will allow you to upgrade to an Ivy Bridge processor in the future.